Activities Eligible for Continuing Education Credit*

 Documentation required to submit author credit via a personal credit request is a pdf of the final published article listing authors.

-Journal Editors & Reviewers: Journal editors and article reviewers may submit documentation for articles reviewed within their 5-year cycle.
+Journal Editing & Reviewing: Journal editors and article reviewers may submit documentation for articles reviewed within their 5-year cycle.
 2.5 CEs will be awarded for each article with a completed review status.

-Documentation necessary is a letter from the publisher listing the articles edited.
+Documentation necessary for approval is a letter from the publisher listing the articles edited.

 Courses, Lectures, Seminars or Webinars that are pre-approved by the MDCB are acceptable for continuing education credit.
 A contact hour is based on 50 minutes.
 Presentations lasting 30 to 49 minutes are assigned one-half credit.
-Lectures less than 30 minutes will not be considered for continuing education credit.
+Lectures lasting 15 to 29 minutes are assigned one-quarter credit.
 Presentations given by students will be approved at the discretion of the MDCB.
 Webinars will be assessed one half hour of contact for each five quiz questions completed.
 Questions must be developed by the presenter and submitted with the request for evaluation.
 No more than ten questions will be approved per hour of contact.
+Practitioners must demonstrate a score of 75% or better to receive credit.

 Self-Study: Effective January 2016, a maximum of 10 continuing education credits will be accepted per five-year cycle.